Legal Insights for the Hispanic Community · · 17 min read

 Clarify Roles of Employer and Youth in the Application Process

-Understanding the roles of both the employer and the youth is crucial in the application process for a Youth Employment Certificate.
+Understanding the roles of both the employer and the youth is crucial in the application process for a worker’s permit.

 Employer Responsibilities:

-• Initiate the Application: Employers must kick off the application process by accessing the Youth Employment Certificate system.
-It’s vital to comply with North Carolina's labor laws.
+• Initiate the Application: Employers must kick off the application process by accessing the system.
+It’s vital to comply with state regulations.

-• Verify Information: It’s the employer's duty to confirm the youth's age and job duties, ensuring the position meets regulations regarding youth employment.
-Remember, the youth shouldn’t be engaged in any hazardous occupations as specified by the Wage and Hour Act and the Fair Labor Standards Act.
+• Verify Information: It’s the employer's duty to confirm the job details, ensuring the position meets regulations regarding youth employment.
+Remember, the youth shouldn’t be engaged in any hazardous work as specified by the law and the Fair Labor Standards Act.

-• Maintain Records: Employers need to keep a copy of the Employment Certificate for three years after the individual turns 18 or leaves employment.
+• Maintain Records: Employers need to keep a copy of the application for three years after the individual turns 18 or leaves employment.
 This ensures proper documentation is available for review.

 Youth Responsibilities: